Getting around Cuba: Transportation Tips

 Given the relatively low percentage of car owners, Cuba’s buses – known as guaguas, or omnibuses when referring to long-distance services – are at the heart of everyday Cuban life.
 They are by far the most commonly used form of transport, both within the cities and for interprovincial journeys.

 There are two national bus networks.
 Víazul operates for foreign passport holders and CUC-paying Cubans, and the Empresa Omnibus Nacionales network, until relatively recently known as Astro, is reserved exclusively for national-peso-paying Cubans.
-Another CUC-charging service, Conectando Cuba, links Trinidad, Cienfuegos and Havana.
+Another CUC-charging service, Conectando Cuba, links Trinidad Dropdown content, Cienfuegos Dropdown content and Havana Dropdown content.

-The long-established Víazul service connects all of the mainland provincial capitals and a number of smaller, touristy cities like Trinidad and Baracoa.
+The long-established Víazul service connects all of the mainland provincial capitals and a number of smaller, touristy cities like Trinidad and Baracoa Dropdown content.
 In general, it is the best way to travel around Cuba by bus.
 The service is one of the quickest, most reliable and most hassle-free ways to get around Cuba independently.
 The other is in long-distance taxis.
 Bear in mind though that some routes only function sporadically.
-These include those to the northern cays in Villa Clara and the Jardines del Rey in Ciego de Ávila.
+These include those to the northern cays in Villa Clara Dropdown content and the Jardines del Rey in Ciego de Ávila Dropdown content.

 Buses are equipped with air-conditioning, occasionally usable toilets and, in some cases, TV sets.
 They can get very cold, so remember to take a sweater with you. it’s also worth bringing your own toilet paper.